Search

 metadata_expire=300

-This is installed on the controller server, but can optionally be installed on any server for NATS redundancy.
-See NATS Clustering for more information.
+This is installed on the controller server, but can be installed on any server for NATS redundancy.
+See NATS Clustering for more info.

 # Install and start NATS